 Additionally, in Kirby Super Star, the hats for Fire, Ice, and Plasma are all palette-swapped crowns.
 Later games distinguish their appearances by making them look like they're actually composed of flames, ice crystals, or electricity.

 Kirby64 also featured Ice, Fire, and Spark powers that could be combined with the other elements in the game, which was the games' gimmick.
 Fire + Lightning made Kirby rub his head with tin foil, causing sparks until his head caught on fire and he ran around at high speeds.
 Lightning + Ice turned him into a refrigerator, which shot food that could later be consumed to heal yourself.
 Ice + Fire created steam in a very small area, making it mostly worthless.

-Or heck, the first Mega Man 1 with Fire Man, Ice Man and Elec Man.
-Elec Man's weapon beat Ice Man, and Ice Man's weapon beat Fire Man.
+Mega Man 1 has the original rotation (obviously).
+Thunder (Elec Man) beats Ice (Ice Man) which beats Flame (Fire Man).
 Fire Man's weapon didn't beat Elec Man, though: it beat Bomb Man, and Elec Man was beaten by Cut Man's weapon.
 Just about all the games have at least one, if not all three.

 X4 also had the final form of the final boss, who summons three coloured heads (blue, red and yellow).
 The first shot out icy gas, the second shot out fireballs in fours, and the last shot out electric balls that spread shockwaves across the walls/floor.